The64thGamer/cheeseepedia/content/transcriptions/a-million-tries.md

 **Everyone: (singing)**

-No I don’t have straight A’s but i put in the work and i make the grade to the best of my ability knowing that i tried is enough for me, I’ll keep shooting to the stars if I never make it there I might still land on Mars and be closer to the prize even if it takes a million tries.
+No I don’t have straight A’s but i put in the work and i make the grade to the best of my ability knowing that i tried is enough for me, I’ll keep shooting for the stars if I never make it there I might still land on Mars and be closer to the prize even if it takes a million tries.

 **Chuck E. Cheese: (singing)**